 How To Apply to the Department of Animal Biology Graduate Program

-DEADLINES: For full consideration for admission to the following Fall semester, your completed application and all supporting materials must be received by January 1.
-For full consideration for University of Illinois fellowship support, your completed application and all supporting materials must be received by December 15.
-(Note: Admission is offered for the fall semester only.)
+DEADLINES: For full consideration for admission and for University of Illinois fellowship support, your completed application and all supporting materials must be received by December 15.
+Admission is offered for the fall semester only.